dankinsoid/swift-uiinspector/README.md

 - Debugging layout directly in XCode preview without needing to run the app
 - Design reviews and testing
 - As a simple alternative to Xcode's built-in inspector and other UI debugging tools
+- IDE agnostic, works directly in your app

 ## Requirements